piskvorky/gensim/docs/fasttext-notes.md

 - max_n: maximum ngram length
 - num_ngram_vectors: initialized in the init_ngrams_weights function

+The init_ngrams_method looks like an internal method of FastTextTrainables.
+It gets called as part of the prepare_weights method, which is effectively part of the FastModel constructor.

 The above attributes are initialized to None in the FastTextKeyedVectors class constructor.
 Unfortunately, their real initialization happens in an entirely different module, models.fasttext - another indication of poor separation of concerns.

+Some questions:

+- What is the x_lockf stuff?
+Why is it used only by the fast C implementation?
+- How are vectos_vocab and vectors ngrams different?

 FastTextTrainables
 ------------------